About BAC Hockey

 In order to succeed in battle, and handle adversity – we need creativity.
 We have to find different ways to do things, different avenues of success.
 Creativity is about trying new things.
 At BAC Hockey, whether it’s a new skill, a new deceptive move, a different look on a release, whatever it is… this will be done every time players step out onto the ice.
 Creativity will always be encouraged, never discouraged.

 Coach Blair has been on of the best coaches I have had in career playing hockey.
 He helped me when I was in my first year Midget AAA by helping me improve all aspects of my game with the drills he ran for my on ice skills and the office help to improve my hockey smarts.
 He is very professional in the way he runs practices and the way he communicates with his players.
-I highly recommend him for anyone looking to improve their game. – Zack Hayes, Captain of Prince Albert Raiders
+I highly recommend him for anyone looking to improve their game. – Zack Hayes, Henderson Silver Knights

 Hockey sense, Determination and Intensity